fadh3r/synchronized_lighting_for_vesc/README.md

-# New Document# Synchronized Lighting for VESC
+# Synchronized Lighting for VESC #

 * The idea is to lightup the underbody of a skateboard in accordance with the movement - for example, like you skating the rainbow ;)